 Myth or fact: Families pay less for car insurance than singles

 Anyone who has had a bad experience on the road knows that car insurance is an absolute necessity.
 Paying for repairs to your car or having to buy a new one if yours is written off is simply not an affordable option for most people.
 However, even though you know you need it, you might still begrudge paying for it a little bit.
-That is why looking for ways to lower your monthly insurance premium could bring some relief.
+That is why looking for ways to lower your monthly car insurance premium could bring some relief.
 Find out more with these insights from Budget Insurance.

 First of all, single people are often younger.
 Because younger drivers have less experience on the road, they are naturally at greater risk of having an accident.
 Also, studies have proven that younger people are hardwired to behave in risky ways – the part of the brain responsible for decision-making only matures around the mid-20s.
-This is one of the reasons why most car insurance policies have the potential to become cheaper once a person reaches 25 years old.
+This is one of the reasons why most auto insurance policies have the potential to become cheaper once a person reaches 25 years of age.

 Second, married drivers are seen to have more responsibility – a spouse and often children.
-The logic is that they would therefore be more cautious on the road because they have their family to think of.
+The logic is that they would be more inclined to be cautious on the road because they have their family to consider.
 They may have their children in the car which can make them more careful – using seatbelts, keeping to the speed limit, and obeying road signs.

 Other ways marriage affects car insurance

 In addition, the next step after marriage for many couples is having children, and this can lower your insurance rates even more.
-Families with children often upgrade their cars, opting for bigger, safer, and newer vehicles to carry their baby and all the items that go everywhere with them.
+Families with children often upgrade their cars, opting for bigger, safer, and newer vehicles to carry their baby.
 Depending on the model, this can mean it is less risky for an insurer to cover a family vehicle due to all the safety features, which means lower premiums.

-It is true that families pay less on car insurance than singles do.
-Unfortunately, this is not one of those factors you can change in a minute.
+It is true that families pay less on car insurance than singles.
+Unfortunately, this is not one of those factors you can change.
 There are, however, many other ways to bring your insurance costs down.
-Here are a few of our favourite ways:
+Here are some tips you can self manage:

-Drive carefully.
-The more vigilant you are on the road, the less chance there is of you having an accident.
-The longer you don’t claim for, the better your insurance rate will be because your risk stays the same or gets lower.
+1. Drive carefully.
+The more vigilant you are on the road, the less chance there is of having an accident.
+The longer you don’t claim for, the better your auto insurance rate will be because your risk stays the same or gets lower.

-Take a driving course.
+2. Take a driving course.
 Many insurance companies will reward their customers with a lower or more affordable car insurance premium just for taking an advanced driving course.
 The more you know about driving safely and defensively, the less likely you are to have an accident.
 Insurance companies love this because it means there is less risk of a payout.

-Install a tracking device.
-The safer your vehicle is, the lower your risk is.
+3. Install a tracking device.
+The safer your vehicle is, the lower your risk will be.
 That means you benefit from lower premiums.
 Make sure the tracking device you install is approved by your insurance company though - some have deals with specific tracking companies that will optimise your reduced rate.

-Keep your car insured.
-If you have any gaps in your insurance history, even if just for a few months, you will be penalised when you do get a car cover again.
-The longer you have uninterrupted insurance for, the better it is for your premium.
+4. Keep your car insured.
+If you have any gaps in your insurance history, even if just for a few months, you will be penalised when you do get car cover again.
+The longer you have uninterrupted insurance, the better it is for your premium.

 5. Consider the type of car you drive.
-Perhaps the biggest factor in determining your car insurance premium is the car you drive.
-There is not really a hard and fast rule here.
-You might think bigger, newer cars are more expensive to insure but that isn’t always the case.
-Bigger cars often come with great safety features that can make them less likely to take severe damage in an accident.
+Perhaps the biggest factor in determining your car insurance premium is the type of car you drive.
+Bigger cars often come with great safety features that can make them more capable of withstanding severe damage in an accident.
 Older cars can have parts that are difficult to get hold of or that need to be imported, so they can be more expensive to repair, therefore making them more expensive to insure.
-You can get car insurance quotes before you even test drive so you can get a good idea of what you would pay for coverage on a new vehicle.

-Reduce your insurance.
-Depending on the car you drive, you do not always need comprehensive car insurance cover.
-Older cars that are not worth that much will often do better with third-party, fire and theft cover, or third-party only cover.
+7. Reduce your insurance.
+Depending on the car you drive, you do not always need to choose comprehensive car insurance cover.
+You could also consider other options, like third-party, fire and theft cover, or third-party only cover.
 This makes sure you can pay to repair the damage you might do to someone else’s property.

-If you are recently married, it is important to let your car insurance company know because it just might lower your auto insurance premiums and save you some money.
-In fact, any time your details or circumstances change, your insurer should be your first phone call.
-This includes changing your home address, switching jobs (because you will be parking somewhere else during the day), installing electric garage doors, and of course, if changing cars.
+If you are recently married, it is important to let your car insurance company know this because it just might lower your auto insurance premiums and save you some money.
+In fact, any time your details or circumstances change, your insurer should be the first person to inform.
+Get an affordable car insurance quote from Budget Insurance.

 Sources: HuffPost; Medium; Web MD